mdsol/Medidata.ZipkinTracerModule/README.md

 };
 ```

-Client trace example, use it by doing a trace before and after a remote request call
+- fpr client trace, use it by doing a trace before and after a remote request call
 ```
 var zipkinClient = (ITracerClient)HttpContext.Current.Items["zipkinClient"];
 var url = "https://abc.xyz.com:8000";